GU

 Interior/Hinterland Region

 The interior/hinterland region of Guyana, home to the country's indigenous Amerindian population, features a cuisine deeply rooted in tradition and the use of locally sourced ingredients.
 Cassava, a staple crop, is used to make bread, farine (a toasted cassava flour), and other dishes.
 Meat from wild game, including labba (a type of rodent), deer, and tapir, is often incorporated into stews and other preparations.
 The cuisine also utilizes a variety of fruits, vegetables, and nuts found in the rainforest.
 Traditional cooking methods, such as open-fire grilling and slow cooking in earthen pots, are still practiced.
-The interior cuisine offers a unique glimpse into the culinary traditions of Guyana's indigenous communities.
+Indigenous cuisine is gaining recognition through restaurants like Tocuma Indigenous Touch in Georgetown.

 Cultural Significance: